Crowne Plaza Hotel, Belfast

 Families and Individuals

-Parents, carers, students, researchers, and people with lived experience looking to connect and contribute.
+Parents, carers, students, researchers and people with lived experience wanting to connect and contribute.

 Honouring minds.
 Expanding perspectives.
 Building inclusive support